Dynamic Strategy Adaptation in Multi-Agent Environments with Large Language Models

+A number of prior works have studied negotiation, tool integration, real-time planning, and embodied reasoning in the context of LLM-based decision-making~\cite{HeNegotiation2018, LewisBargaining2017, Toolformer2023, PaLME2023, ReAct2022, NegotiationArena2022, StarCraft2023, CiceroDiplomacy, CAMEL2023, AutoGen2023, LangAgent2023, Voyager}.
+For example, He et al.~\cite{HeNegotiation2018} and Lewis et al.~\cite{LewisBargaining2017} explore end-to-end learning through LLMs for negotiation dialogues, while Toolformer~\cite{Toolformer2023} demonstrates how LLMs can autonomously learn to invoke external tools during generation.
+PaLM-E~\cite{PaLME2023} highlights the value of integrating visual and proprioceptive inputs for grounded multimodal reasoning.
+ReAct prompting~\cite{ReAct2022} illustrates how models can reason and act by interleaving tool calls with intermediate steps.
+NegotiationArena~\cite{NegotiationArena2022} and StarCraft II benchmarks~\cite{StarCraft2023} provide multi-agent coordination evaluations, and CICERO~\cite{CiceroDiplomacy} showcases strategic interaction through dialogue in high-stakes, turn-based environments.
+Recent frameworks such as CAMEL~\cite{CAMEL2023}, AutoGen~\cite{AutoGen2023}, LangAgent~\cite{LangAgent2023}, and Voyager~\cite{Voyager} have introduced collaborative LLM teams with structured roles and planning objectives.
 Other solutions such as SWE-agent~\cite{SWEAgent2023} and MetaGPT~\cite{MetaGPT2023} propose programming-based role assignment and skill composition pipelines, yet often operate with fixed dialogue states and precomputed coordination graphs.
 OctoAgents~\cite{OctoAgents2024} explore zero-shot LLM team formation but require architectural homogeneity and lack continual learning mechanisms.
 The MindAct~\cite{MindAct2024} and CoLLM~\cite{CoLLM2023} models examine collaboration over temporal chains but still assume a known world model.
 While prior solutions~\cite{HeNegotiation2018, LewisBargaining2017, Toolformer2023, PaLME2023, ReAct2022, NegotiationArena2022, StarCraft2023, CiceroDiplomacy, CAMEL2023, AutoGen2023, LangAgent2023, Voyager} enable symbolic reasoning, tool usage, and basic interagent dialogue, they typically do not support continuous strategic adaptation in cooperative, real-time environments.
-Most of these existing approaches operate in static settings or rely on single-shot policy inference.
+However, most existing approaches operate in static settings or rely on single-shot policy inference \cite{GTBench,GameTheoryLLM,RationalLLM,Toolformer2023,ReAct2022}.
 There is little ability for agents to revise goals, respond to degraded teammate performance, or restructure plans in response to unforeseen environment transitions.
 A central open challenge is, thus, how to enable agents to adjust their strategy mid-execution using context-aware feedback, memory persistence, symbolic priors, and feedback-aware control loops that reflect real-time game-theoretic dynamics.